seamuslowry/hundred-and-ten/README.md

 If multiple players are above 110, the winner is determined as follows:

-- If the bidder is among the players above 110, the bidder wins.
+- If the current highest bidder is among the players above 110, the highest bidder wins.
-- Otherwise, the player who would have reached 110 first had scoring occurred within the round wins.
+- Otherwise, the player who would have reached 110 first within the round wins.

 ## Players